 In 2009, our clinic incorporated essential oils, and my personal health improved dramatically.
 My clients felt significant benefits when I added essential oils to their treatments.
 When oils were not used, they commented that their treatments were not as effective.
 After months of studying the chemical properties of the essential oils, I categorized them into traditional Chinese medical terms and began testing them to determine which acupuncture meridians they supported.
 After we included the oils in our practice, we became so busy that we were forced to turn away people due to lack of space and over-full schedules.

 In 2011, we moved to our final location with a classroom and fifteen treatment rooms.
 I discovered how much I enjoyed teaching, and others kept telling me it was one of my God-given talents.
 I began writing outlines for workshops that would later turn into books.
 The experience gained here allowed me to develop my teaching style.
-In June of 2015, the community voted Michelle Buchanan and Isthmus Acupuncture Center as Madison’s Favorite Alternative Healthcare Providers and we reached the height our success.
+In June of 2015, the community voted Michelle Buchanan and Isthmus Acupuncture Center as Madison’s Favorite Alternative Healthcare Providers, and we reached the height of our success.